 But you know what?
-They're not overly omg sticking to the top of your mouth peanut buttery.
+They're not overly omg sticking to the top of your mouth peanut butter brownies.
 I think all of that chocolate really helps balance things out.
 If you don't love peanut butter, you must at least love peanut butter and chocolate together, right??

 It's like, "here, I'm giving you a recipe, but there are like 10 things I'd do differently next time I make it, so..."
 Anyway, I suppose blogging times were different back then.
-So, now that we're in a new era, I went back and made some adjustments to the original recipe until I got to my ideal chocolate peanut butter brownie and I'm updating the recipe here for you now.
+So, now that we're in a new era, I went back and made some adjustments to the original recipe until I got to my ideal chocolate peanut butter brownies and I'm updating the recipe here for you now.

 I realize I brought that up the last time I posted a Reese's Pieces recipe, but I feel like I need to make this public service announcement again.
 If you were already aware then carry on, nothing to see here, I've just clearly been living under a rock.

-Either way, I think there's enough chocolate in these brownies to excuse the lack of chocolate in Reese's Pieces.
+Either way, I think there's enough chocolate in these Reese's brownies to excuse the lack of chocolate in Reese's Pieces.